 Training, qualifications & experience

-Always curious about how we think, feel and behave, I completed a psychology degree at the University of London in 1996.
+Always curious about how we think, feel and behave, I earned a 1st Class psychology degree at the University of London in 1996.
 I went on to research children’s early language and cognitive development for which I was awarded a doctoral degree in 2002.

-I have a Diploma in Anatomy and Physiology reflecting an interest in the link between mind and body.
-I have an Advanced Diploma in Psychotherapeutic Counselling, and a Certificate in Mindfulness Practice.
+Diploma in Anatomy and Physiology reflecting an interest in the link between mind and body.

 I have worked in a wide variety of environments, from secretarial roles in both the public and private sectors, to teaching psychology to post-graduate students.
 I have also run my own successful small business.